 This list includes K. Megan McArthur, G. Michael Purdy and more.From reputable, prominent, and well known oceanographers to the lesser known oceanographers of today, these are some of the best professionals in the oceanographer field.
 If you want to answer the questions, "Who are the most famous oceanographers ever?" and "What are the names of famous oceanographers?" then you're in the right place.

-Katherine Megan McArthur is an American oceanographer and a NASA astronaut.
-She has served as a CAPCOM for both the space shuttle and space station.
+Katherine Megan McArthur (born August 30, 1971) is an American oceanographer and a National Aeronautics and Space Administration (NASA) astronaut.
+She has served as a Capsule Communicator (CAPCOM) for both the space shuttle and space station.
 Megan McArthur has flown one space shuttle mission, STS-125.
-She is known as the last person to be hands on with the Hubble Space Telescope.
-McArthur has served in a number of positions including working in the Shuttle Avionics Laboratory.
-She is married to fellow astronaut Robert L. Behnken. ...more on Wikipedia
+She is known as the last person to be hands on with the Hubble Space Telescope (although she was not actually "hands on" since she was using the robotic arm at the time).
+McArthur has served in a number of positions including working in the Shuttle Avionics Laboratory (SAIL).
+She is married to fellow astronaut Robert L. Behnken.
+Megan also features as herself in a space based episode of the ...more on Wikipedia

-Birthplace: Gibbstown, New Jersey, United States of Americasee more on Sylvia Earle
+Birthplace: Gibbstown, New Jersey, United States of America

 Matthew England is a physical oceanographer and climate scientist.
-England completed a B.Sc. and a Doctor of Philosophy at the University of Sydney, Australia.
+England completed a B.Sc.
+(Honours Class I and University Medal) and a Doctor of Philosophy (PhD) at the University of Sydney, Australia.
 In 2005 he became a Professor at the University of New South Wales, and was awarded an Australian Research Council Federation Fellowship that same year.
-England's main research work relates to the global-scale ocean circulation and its influence on regional climate, with a focus on the Southern Hemisphere.
-England is currently Co-Director with Professor Andrew Pitman of the Climate Change Research Centre at the University of New South Wales.
-England is a former Fulbright Scholar and CSIRO Flagship Fellow.
-He currently co-chairs the ...more on Wikipedia
+England was awarded an Australian Research Council Laureate Fellowship in 2011.
+He was elected a Fellow of the Australian Academy of Science in 2014 and a Fellow of the American Geophysical Union in 2016.
+England's work relates to the global-scale ocean circulation and its influence on regional climate, with a focus on climate processes ...more on Wikipedia

-Stepan Osipovich Makarov was a Russian vice-admiral, a highly accomplished and decorated commander of the Imperial Russian Navy, an oceanographer, awarded by the Russian Academy of Sciences, and author of several books.
+Stepan Osipovich Makarov (Russian: Степа́н О́сипович Мака́ров; 8 January 1849 [O.S.
+27 December 1848] – 13 April [O.S.
+31 March] 1904) was a Russian vice-admiral, a highly accomplished and decorated commander of the Imperial Russian Navy, an oceanographer, awarded by the Russian Academy of Sciences, and author of several books.
 Makarov also designed a small number of ships.
-The town of Shiritoru on Sakhalin island, was renamed Makarov in 1946 in his honor. ...more on Wikipedia
+The town of Shiritoru on Sakhalin island was renamed Makarov in 1946 in his honor. ...more on Wikipedia

 Age: Dec. at 55 (1849-1904)